Andy Booth: Return to Huddersfield

 To commemorate Booth's service to the club, Town played a testimonial match against Spanish La Liga side Real Sociedad on 25 July 2006.
 The game finished 0–0 in front of over 7,000 people.

 On 1 February 2007, he signed a one-year extension to his contract till the summer of 2008.
 On 15 February 2008, Huddersfield Town fans gave a petition to Parliament that would allow a statue of him to be erected in Huddersfield.
 On 26 April 2008, he became the first player to sign a contract extension under new manager Stan Ternent, which would keep him at the club until the summer of 2009.

 On 22 April 2009, Booth announced his intention to retire from playing and become an ambassador for the club.
 His playing registration will be kept by the club, in case he is required in the future.

 On 25 April 2009, in his final appearance at the Galpharm Stadium, Booth was made captain of the Huddersfield team.
 He opened the scoring in a 2–2 draw against Brighton & Hove Albion to score his 149th goal for the club.
 After being substituted in the last few minutes of the match, Booth earned a standing ovation from both Huddersfield and Brighton fans.

 The following week, in his final match for the Terriers, he scored his 150th goal for the club in the 1–1 draw against Leyton Orient at Brisbane Road his goal was final goal greeted with delirious celebration in the away fans section and Orient supporters applauding too.
 That puts him in 3rd place on the all-time list behind Jimmy Glazzard and George Brown.
 His 452 appearances put him in 4th place on the appearances list.

 International career

-Boothy represented England International for the England Under 21s, winning three caps, scoring twice for the England Under 21s in 1995 and also represented the Football League during his first spell at Town.
+Booth represented England International for the England Under 21s, winning three caps, scoring twice for the England Under 21s in 1995 and also represented the Football League during his first spell at Town.

-He made his debut for the England Under 21s in their 2–1 win over Austria under-21s on 14 November 1995.

 Personal life

-Andy and his wife Cheryl have two children called Harrison and Hermione.
+Andy and his wife Cheryl have two children.

-On 13 April 2009, BBC Moto GP presenter Matt Roberts interviewed reigning champion Valentino Rossi over a game of table football.
-"I told Rossi beforehand that I was playing with my dream strike force of Gerrard, Gascoigne and Andy Booth.
-"He picked up on this and, in the interview, said that, after Ibrahimović, Andy Booth is the number two striker in the world.
-Known to like a libation or two.